t4th/cortex-m3-rtos/README.md

 ## Implementation decisions
 * no automatic cleanup when task is terminated/closed
-* tasks should not keep information about system objects created during it quanta time
+* tasks should not keep information about system objects created during its quanta time

 ### Scheduler
 * fully pre-emptive priority based multitasking
 * highest priority task are to be served first
 * tasks of the same priority should be running using Round Robin
-* idle task as lowest priority ~~or separated from user task?~~
+* idle task as lowest priority

 ### Memory
-* compile time defined reserved thread and stack space
+* static buffers for all kernel components
 * no dynamic allocations

 ## Requirement